generativefm/generative.fm/README.md

 5. Navigate to [localhost:9999](http://localhost:9999).

 ### Local Sample Files

-Requests for sample files from the generative.fm sample CDN are blocked, see [#38](https://github.com/generative-music/generative.fm/issues/38).
-In order to play music locally, you will need to follow these instructions:
+To play music locally, first you need to follow these instructions:

 1. Clone [generative-music/samples-alex-bainter](https://github.com/generative-music/samples-alex-bainter) to your machine.
 2. Follow the instructions for [building the sample files](https://github.com/generative-music/samples-alex-bainter#building).